Hello everyone! I'm Norm Olsen, Libertarian candidate for

-A native of NY, I have lived in Colorado for 44 years.
+A native of NY, I have lived in Colorado for 48 years.

-The Two party system is broken.
+The two party system is destroying itself.

-Our right to bear arms is inalienable.
+The right to bear arms is inalienable.

 out our national party platform at

-a quick 5 minute read.
+document, a quick 10 minute read.

 Who Is Norm Olsen?

-Science degree in Physics at Union College (NY) in 1967, I started my
+(Physics) at Union College (NY) in 1967, and then started a 45

-moved to the place I liked the best:
+engineer, I settled down in the place I liked the best:

 children, and being grandpa to seven grandchildren.

 I have always been a libertarian.
 That is, I hold that the

-primary purpose of government is to protect our God given right to
+primary purpose of government is to protect our God given right

+system was badly broken.
 My political aspiration is to achieve

-a simple goal: "That neither major party is a majority party."
+a simple goal: "That neither major party is ever a majority

 I was fortunate to be born an American in a stable family with

 strong moral values and work ethic.
-After two failures, I was able
+After two failures, I

-to start a business which thrived in a competitive market place
+started a business which thrived in a competitive market place

 for 25 years.
 I have lived the American dream.
 I very much want